 SPACE FOR URBAN YOUTH

-The intervention will create access to space(s) for a young civil society through the development of public spaces that address the dreams and visions of urban youth.
+The intervention links to SDG11 - creating access to space(s) for a young civil society through the development of public spaces that address the dreams and visions of urban youth.
 The spaces will be developed in communities in need of a more youth friendly and inclusive environment to promote youth participation.
-The project is supported by CISUs Civil Society Fund.

 Empowering youth through education and skills training